ECCC-MSC/open-data/canada.ca_upcoming/cost-recovered/readme_en.md

 Please, note that these rates are indicative only and may change.

-Details regarding push feed for NWP data in GRIB format, or any other data are as follows:

-The cost is a function of the amount of data requested: at the starting price is $500/month + $500 set-up fee for up to 1 Gb/day.
+**Starting price regarding push feed for NWP data in GRIB format, or any other data** is $500/month + $500 set-up fee for up to 1 Gb/day.
 Add 500$/month for each additional Gb per day.